lydialawli/seakoala.io/docs/writings/conflictResolutionNVC.md

   - you'll already feel much better
   - you and/or together with the other person can come up with a solution to fullfill your need

->*“To understand and to be understood, is the greatest gift of life”*
+>*“To understand and to be understood, those are amongs life's greatests gifts.
+And every interaction is an opportunity to exchange them”*
+Maria Popova

 If you think you can benefit from reading more examples of this, or just want to have a chat with me about this subject, don't hesitate to reach out to me!